nawatts/font2image/README.md

 optional arguments:
   -h, --help            show this help message and exit --background-color BACKGROUND_COLOR
                         Background color of image as RGB hex string.
+Defaults to #ffffff.
   --fill-color FILL_COLOR
                         Color of character as RGB hex string.
+Defaults to #000000.
   --font-size FONT_SIZE
                         Size of character to draw in pixels.
 Defaults to half of image size.